Frequently Asked Questions

 What can I do to prepare to study LSE100 before arriving at LSE?

 You can prepare to study LSE100 in several ways prior to arriving at LSE.
 Visit our LSE Welcome page for indicative readings relating to each theme.
-You can attend one of our LSE100 welcome events during Welcome Week.
 Once you have completed the pre-enrolment process and selected your theme, you will be able to access LSE Moodle, the School’s virtual learning environment, to begin to access the readings and video lectures for your first seminar.

 How do I prepare for LSE100 seminars?

-Videos and readings are accessed through LSE100's Moodle page, and are displayed in a lesson format, presented sequentially with accompanying notes and guiding questions.
+Videos and readings are accessed through LSE100's Moodle page, and are displayed in a lesson format, presented with accompanying notes and guiding questions.
 You will find the readings and videos for each week in that week's Moodle container.
 In Winter Term, as your group project progresses, you and your group members will prepare for class by completing a range of tasks and choosing readings which relate to your group project topic.

 How is the course assessed?